Things to do in Sydney in May

 Hunters Hill Food and Wine Festival is a local affair but everyone is very much welcome.
 The festival has been going and growing for 15 years now.
 Fresh food, wine tasting from 30 different vineyards, stalls, cooking demos, entertainment and rides for the small people.
 It is a great day out for the whole family.

-Pyrmont Festival of Wine, Food and Art – To Be Confirmed
+Pyrmont Festival of Wine, Food and Art – 13th to 22nd May

 From start to finish, from top to bottoms-up, the Pyrmont Festival commands attention with the best Pyrmont has to offer and a taste of Regional NSW, specifically the Mudgee Region, thrown in for good measure.
 Mudgee Wine was once cruelly labelled ‘Mudgee Mud’ but not anymore, in fact one of the best reds I’ve ever tasted was from Mudgee, albeit with some help from South Australia, but let’s not ‘grape’ about that. 🙂